Yearlong Internship Information

-Available to all Undergrads: required for B-K, Elementary Education, Middle Grades, Special Education, Foreign Language Minors, and Secondary Education Minors.
+Available to all Undergrads and most graduate candidates in the following programs: required for B-K, Elementary Education, Middle Grades, Special Education, Foreign Language Minors, Arts Education, and Secondary Education Minors.

 Undergraduate teacher education candidates participate in the yearlong internship during the final year of the program.
 During the first semester, students spend one day per week in an assigned classroom while completing coursework on campus.
-During the second semester of the internship, students complete full-time student teaching in the same classroom.
+During the second (or third for undergraduate middle grades candidates) semester of the internship, students complete full-time student teaching in the same classroom.

-Students apply for the yearlong internship two semesters before the student teaching semester.
+Students apply for the yearlong internship two or three semesters before the student teaching semester (this varies by program area).
 Fall student teachers apply during the previous fall.
 Spring student teachers apply during the previous spring.